Perspectives on Sexual and Reproductive Health

 To submit a manuscript, go to http://mc.manuscriptcentral.com/psrh, and follow the instructions for uploading your paper and cover letter.
 The cover letter should include the complete affiliation, address, telephone number and e-mail address of the author with whom we are to correspond.
 Not all authors are required to sign the letter, but implicit in the submission of a manuscript is an acknowledgment by the corresponding author that all authors are aware that they are being listed, have seen and approved the manuscript, and accept responsibility for its content.
 Receipt of the manuscript is acknowledged by e-mail.

-Prior to acceptance, there is no requirement to inform the journal’s editorial office that you intend to publish your paper OnlineOpen if you do not wish to.
+You are not required to inform the journal’s editorial office in advance that you intend to publish your paper OnlineOpen.
 All OnlineOpen articles are treated in the same way as any other article.
-They go through the journal’s standard peer-review process and will be accepted or rejected on their own merit.
+They go through the journal’s standard peer-review process and are accepted or rejected on their own merit.
+If you do not select the OnlineOpen option, you will receive a copyright transfer agreement to sign.
+The terms and conditions of this agreement can be previewed at